alexgilgal/Thesis_methods/README.md

 ```
 conda env create -f ATAC_env.yml
 ```
-Once you have created the environment, do not forget to activate the environment with:
+Once you have created the environment, do not forget to activate the environment with the following command:

 ```
 conda activate ATAC_env